nitic04/Python-Hangman-Game/README.md

 - August 4th update: added ability to replay the game
 - August 8th update: allowed for game to proceed with incorrect guesses, allowed randomization of themes and words using txt files, prohibited the same letter from being guessed multiple times
 - August 9th update: added three modes of word difficulties for both themes
-- December 27th update: added exception handling for invalid inputs involving numbers and symbols (only accept letters)
+- December 27th update: added exception handling for invalid inputs involving numbers and symbols (only accept letters), made sure letter guesses are limited to one letter at a time instead of a string with multiple letters in it